On Many-Body Localization for Quantum Spin Chains: First Step

 \subsection{Small Block Diagonalization}

-We need to diagonalize the Hamiltonian within small blocks.
-An $n$-site resonant block has $2^n$ eigenstates.
-Working with a sequence of length scales $L_k = (\frac{15}{8})^k$, with collars of width $L_k -1$ around blocks, we require the diameter to be $< L_k$ for a block to be considered ``small".
-For small blocks, factors $\gamma^{L_k}$ or $\varepsilon^{L_k}$ will beat the sum over states.
+We need to decompose the resonant region $\calS_1$ into a collection of subsets of $\mathbb{Z}$ that we will term ``blocks.''
+These are essentially connected components of $\calS_1$, although it is necessary to complicate the definitions by adding collar neighborhoods to the blocks and to distinguish between ``small'' and ``large'' blocks.
+In the $k^{\textrm{th}}$ step, we consider interaction terms with range less than $L_k = (\frac{15}{8})^k$.
+By adding a collar of width $L_k -1$ around blocks, we ensure that interactions connecting across the collar are of order $L_k$ or higher.
+At the same time, we require the diameter of small blocks to be $< L_k$.
+In this way, the minimum range (which translates to the order of perturbation theory in $\gamma$) matches up well with the size of small blocks, and so for them, factors $\gamma^{L_k}$ or $\varepsilon^{L_k}$ will beat the sum over states in the block.
+(We will diagonalize the Hamiltonian within small blocks, and then an $n$-site resonant block has $2^n$ eigenstates.)

 We need to go further by requiring small blocks to be isolated, in the sense that a small block with $n$ sites in step $k$ is separated from other blocks on that scale (and later scales) by a distance $> d_m \equiv \exp(L^{1/2}_{m + m_0})$ when $n \in [L_{m - 1}, L_m)$.
 Here $m_0>0$ is a fixed integer to be chosen later -- see the discussion following (\ref{(4.8a)}).

-In the 1-body problem we use collars logarithmic in $n$ \cite{Imbrie2014a}.
+All these issues arose in the treatment of the one-body problem in \cite{Imbrie2014a}, but there the number of states in a block of size $n$ is only $n$, so we were able to use collars logarithmic in $n$.
 Here, we have to take collars linear in $n$, which pushes us into a regime with extended separation conditions.
 The additional separation $\exp(O(n^{1/2}))$ ensures that blocks do not clump together and ruin the exponential decay.
 In both cases the goal is to ensure that the combinatorics of graphical sums behave well in the multiscale analysis.
 The distance condition should be familiar to readers of \cite{Frohlich1983}.
 As in that work, the construction ensures that uniform exponential decay is preserved away from resonant regions.
 But this benefit comes at the cost of working with loosely connected resonant blocks with weak probability decay.